Bragosi/Shoposi-E-Commerce-web-App/README.md

 Unto the Next.

 ---
-Pain is not the Enemy; it is the patient sculptor of your rarest form Unto the Next🚀
+Pain is not the Enemy; it is the patient sculptor of your rarest form.
+---
+Unto the Next🚀